-- (1) Except where otherwise provided by law, the proceedings in every court in all criminal cases and the trial of all defended civil actions shall be carried on in open court, and recorded by the presiding officer or other officer appointed to record such proceedings. - (2) The court may in any case, in the interests of good order or public morals, direct that a trial shall be held with closed doors, or that (with such exceptions as the court may direct) females or minors or the public generally shall not be permitted to be present thereat. - (3) If any person present in court disturbs the peace or order thereof, the court may order that person to be removed and detained in custody until the rising of the court, or, if in the opinion of the court peace cannot be otherwise secured, may order the court room to be cleared and the doors thereof to be closed to the public. - (4) Except where otherwise provided by law, every witness in a criminal case shall deliver his evidence viva voce and in open court: Provided that, where any witness is unable on account of ill health or advanced age to attend the court, his evidence may be taken in the presence of the presiding judicial officer, the prosecutor, the accused person, and the legal representative (if there be such a representative and he chooses to attend) of the accused person at such place whether within or outside the jurisdiction of the court as may seem to the court most convenient.
+- (1) Except where otherwise provided by law, the proceedings in every court in all criminal cases and the trial of all defended civil actions shall be carried on in open court, and recorded by the presiding officer or other officer appointed to record such proceedings. - (2) The court may in any case, in the interests of good order or public morals, direct that a civil trial shall be held with closed doors, or that (with such exceptions as the court may direct) females or minors or the public generally shall not be permitted to be present thereat. - [subsection (2) substituted by section 1(a) of Act 91 of 1977] - (3) If any person present at any civil proceedings in any court disturbs the peace or order of the court, the court may order that person to be removed and detained in custody until the rising of the court, or, if in the opinion of the court peace cannot be otherwise secured, may order the court room to be cleared and the doors thereof to be closed to the public. - [subsection (3) substituted by section 1(a) of Act 91 of 1977] - (4) [subsection (4) amended by section 6 of Act 40 of 1952 and deleted by section 1(b) of Act 91 of 1977]